School Science Lessons

 Molten material from within the earth may reach the surface as a lava flow or force the layers or rock aside to form a massive batholith.

-Also molten material may move vertically to cut overlying layers as a dyke, usually about three metres wide, or move horizontally between layers to form a sheet-like sill.
+Molten material may move vertically to cut overlying layers as a dyke, about 3 M wide, or move horizontally between layers to form a sheet-like sill.

 35.2.3 Basalt